urbanopt/geojson-modelica-translator/README.rst

 Getting Started
 ---------------

-It is possible to test the GeoJSON to Modelica Translator by simpling installing the Python package and running the command line interface (CLI) with results from and URBANopt SDK set of results.
+It is possible to test the GeoJSON to Modelica Translator (GMT) by simpling installing the Python package and running the command line interface (CLI) with results from and URBANopt SDK set of results.
 However, to fully leverage the functionality of this package (e.g., running simulations), then you must also install the Modelica Buildings library (MBL) and Docker.
+Instructions for installing and configuring the MBL and Docker are available `here <docs/getting_started.rst>`_

 To simply scaffold out a Modelica package that can be inspected in a Modelica environment (e.g., Dymola) then run the following code below up to the point of run-model.
 The example generates a complete 4th Generation District